 Webhooks

-Receive real-time notifications when events happen in your Hebbrix account.
-Webhooks let you build reactive integrations that respond instantly to memory changes, document processing, and more.
+Receive notifications when events happen in your Hebbrix account.
+Webhooks let you build integrations that react to memory changes, document processing, and other events.

 How Webhooks Work